Even as a kid, Dominique Spina was drawn to the artistic aspects of photography.

 What started as a hobby has evolved into a dream career that has given the photographer 15 years of experience working in traditional and digital darkrooms and a decade shooting in studios.
-Today, she’s passing her knowledge on to her students as a photography instructor at Digital Photo Academy.
+Today, she’s passing her knowledge on to her students in the Detroit-area as a photography instructor through her studio Dominique Spina Photography.

 Most of Spina’s freelance work has been in portraiture, architecture, product and editorial photography.
 Her images have been used by the Detroit Police Officers Association, Real Detroit Weekly, Pure Michigan, Wayne County Medical Examiner’s Office, Dally in the Alley, 4th Street Fair Events, Detroit Entertainment Magazine and Jones Soda.
 She has won awards from Metro Times and the Scarab Club in annual photographic competitions.